1. Knowledge Base

 Telnet Overview

 Publicly available Telnet service can leave your clients vulnerable to data leaks of information like usernames and passwords.
 Because Telnet is one of the earliest remote login protocols on the Internet, initially released in 1969, it provides no built-in security measures and suffers from serious security issues.
-The use of Telnet over the public Internet should be avoided due to the risk of exposing usernames and passwords to the attacker, and increasing the likelihood of exploitation.
+The use of Telnet over the public Internet should be avoided due to the risk of exposing usernames and passwords to the attacker and increasing the likelihood of exploitation.

 Best Practices for Securing Telnet